 📖 Recipe

-Vegan 7-Layer Dip
+Ultimate Vegan 7-Layer Taco Dip

 Ingredients

-- 1 cup homemade Refried Beans, OR 1 can store-bought refried pinto beans, see notes
+- 1 cup homemade refried beans, OR 1 can store-bought refried pinto beans, see notes

-- 1 cup homemade Guacamole, OR store-bought
+- 1 cup homemade guacamole, OR store-bought

-- 1 cup homemade Pico De Gallo, OR store-bought
+- 1 cup homemade pico de gallo, OR store-bought

 - 1-2 cups finely chopped lettuce